To Download the 2019 Agenda Please Click Here

 Searches conducted at sea by helicopters are extremely costly, and the alternative option of using boats can be time consuming.
 Small, highly manoeuvrable and unmanned aerial vehicles may aid and support search and rescue efforts by providing a rapid response for a fraction of the cost in risk and resources.
 This section looks at how this capability can be used to aid searches at sea.

-INCREASING CAPABILITY AND PREPAREDNESS FOR MASS RESCUE OPERATIONS
+ENHANCING CAPABILITY AND PREPAREDNESS FOR MASS RESCUE OPERATIONS

 The increasing tonnage of both cargo and cruise ships, coupled with the rise in vessel traffic has led to an increasingly likely mass rescue scenario.
 A mass rescue results in complex rescues requiring multiple agencies.
 The conference will open by looking at recent case studies and the associated challenges in terms of preparedness, tactics and equipment.